 Problem Solving

-Businesses can use marketing engineering to make decisions about their marketing.
+Businesses can use marketing engineering to inform their marketing decisions.
 Marketers will often face issues that require them to make decisions about price, packaging, and promotion.
 For example, marketing engineering could help with determining the right path in solving problems related to:

 Data Analytics